Now that Goran had moved to the island, his old stone house had been fully converted into the Magical Research Project room.

 For magicals though, the high tier food not only enhanced flavor and lasted longer, but could help them recover from magical exhaustion.
 Scientists on the Island even theorized that it could increase the amount of magic expressed in family lines should they eat enough of it over time, even if the change would likely be minor.

 It would be interesting to see how many new-bloods were born on Drake Island after a generation or two of eating highly magical food and living in basically an ocean of raw power.

-Hermione was showing a prototype that 'Island Publishing' had mailed her bangle to Susan, the two using some runic tools his people had designed to check of issues.
+Hermione was showing a prototype that 'Island Publishing' had bangle-mailed (B-Mailed?) her to Susan, the two using some runic tools his people had designed to check of issues.
 Terry was ignoring most of them talking about how the 'new' brooms Harry had provided first year had really put Slytherin at a disadvantage (Their large size and high quality equipment was a large factor in their multi-year winning streak.)

 His attention was pulled by Daphne.
 "Yes?"

 She rolled her eyes.
 "I said, 'when is the team getting here to check the wards'?
 Harry, you've been very distracted recently."